Correspondence between factorability and normalisation in monoids: Quadratic normalisations

-This section briefly recalls quadratic normalisation.
-After presenting basic notions concerning normalisation in Subsection \ref{subsec:normalisations-and-normal-forms}, we recollect the notion of quadratic normalisation in Subsection \ref{subsec:quadratic}, then we focus on a particular class of quadratic normalisation in Subsection \ref{subsec:class-(4,3)}.
-Subsection \ref{subsec:normalisation-rewriting} reports on the rewriting system associated to a quadratic normalisation.
-Subsection \ref{subsec:left-weighted} recalls the notion of left-weighted normalisation.
+This section recalls the notion of quadratic normalisation.
+After presenting basic notions concerning normalisation in Subsection~\ref{subsec:normalisations-and-normal-forms}, we recollect the notion of quadratic normalisation in Subsection~\ref{subsec:quadratic}.
+Then we focus on a particular class of quadratic normalisations in Subsection~\ref{subsec:class-(4,3)}.
+The rewriting system associated with a quadratic normalisation is recalled in Subsection~\ref{subsec:normalisation-rewriting}.
+Finally, Subsection~\ref{subsec:left-weighted} recalls the notion of left-weighted normalisation.
 For technical elaboration, see \cite{DG}.